Deltalay/Deltalay/README.md

 - 👋 Hi, I’m @Deltalay.
 - 👀 I’m interested in javascript, and python.
 - 🌱 I’m currently learning javascript, python, and c++.
-- 📫 How to reach me by discord Delta#6755.

 <!---
 Deltalay/Deltalay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.